 In the wake of the anti-BEPS measures coming into effect, IR has updated its compliance focus on multinationals.
 It issued a comprehensive practical guide to all the new measures and setting out its forward programme of work to ensure compliance by multinationals.
 IR says it closely monitors all foreign-owned corporates with a turnover of more than NZ$30 million.
 They must submit information each year that must include their financial statements and tax reconciliations.
 IR also says it has new intelligence from tax treaty partners by way of country-by-country reports, telling it how major multinationals have allocated their profits around the world.

 IX DOUBLE TAXATION TREATIES

-The approach adopted under New Zealand law to the interpretation and application of DTTs has recently been the subject of two decisions.
+The approach adopted under New Zealand law to the interpretation and application of double taxation treaties (DTTs) has recently been the subject of two decisions.
 One dealt with the New Zealand DTT with South Korea and one with the DTT with China.
-Both decisions applied well known principles of purposive interpretation of treaties but also addressed some of the realities about inconsistent treaty language.
+Both decisions applied well-known principles of purposive interpretation of treaties but also addressed some of the realities about inconsistent treaty language.

 - differences in language between treaties is likely because they are negotiated against the background of particular languages, legal systems, historical influences, tax law and wider policies and national expectations;

 - it cannot be expected that the terms of the DTTs will be expressed with the same precision as ordinary domestic tax legislation;

 - it should not be assumed that various provisions dealing with a matter that is common to all DTTs mean the same thing.
 The particular DTT in question should be examined but in light of its international context and the preceding points; and

 - on the use of OECD commentary as an aid to interpretation, the court noted: 'Any changes to the Commentaries (where there has been no relevant substantive change to the Model Convention) are to be viewed not as recording an agreement about a new meaning but as reflecting a common view as to what the meaning is and always has been.'